 Do you offer a sliding scale?

 Yes.
-I dedicate sliding scale slots for clients for whom my fees are a financial hardship.
+I dedicate 20% of my practice to providing sliding scale and pro-bono support for clients with financial needs.
 Call to inquire about my sliding scale appointments.
 I will make every effort to accommodate you.